KRFOSS/kali-docs/arm/raspberry-pi-full-encryption/index.md

 kali@kali:~$ ls -aFl examples/ | grep kali
 ```

-Now we need to edit the cryptmypi.conf on the example you wish you attempt to build.
+Now we need to edit the cryptmypi.conf on the example you wish to build.
 These settings will be personal, but let's just give you all an example.

 ```console
 kali@kali:~$ cat kali-encrypted-basic/cryptmypi.conf